MiracleShadow/BrainFuck-Interpreter/README.md

-# BrainFuckÓïÑÔµÄ±àÒëÆ÷
+# BrainFuckè¯­è¨€çš„ç¼–è¯‘å™¨
-# BrainFuck language compiler
+# BrainFuck language interpreter
-## ÕâÊÇÒ»¸öÓÃCÓïÑÔĞ´µÄ±àÒëÆ÷£¬Ëü¿ÉÒÔÔËĞĞÄãµÄBrainFuck´úÂë¡£
+## è¿™æ˜¯ä¸€ä¸ªç”¨Cè¯­è¨€å†™çš„ç¼–è¯‘å™¨ï¼Œå®ƒå¯ä»¥è¿è¡Œä½ çš„BrainFuckä»£ç ã€‚
-## This is a C compiler written in C, it can run your BrainFuck code.
+## This is a C interpreter written in C, it can run your BrainFuck code.